Roberth0/ospfConfig/README.md

 # Usage
-Build the addressing table in the given format and paste it in the text zone
+Build the addressing table in the given format and paste it in the text zone.